DwightTRAX/dsi-assessment-2/README.md

 # Week 2 Assessment

-Welcome to the second week of Zipfian!
+Welcome to the second week of the Galvanize Data Science Immersive!

 * Time: 60 minutes
 * Open book